Drew McIntyre: Total Nonstop Action Wrestling (2015–2017)

-The Rising and singles run (2015–2016)

 On 29 January 2015, Galloway made a surprise debut under his real name for Total Nonstop Action Wrestling during the tapings of Impact Wrestling as a face in Glasgow, Scotland, coming to the aid of TNA British Boot Camp season 2 competitor Grado and entering a feud with The Beat Down Clan.
 Galloway competed in his first official match for TNA on 6 March, answering the Beat Down Clan's challenge and defeating Kenny King.
 On 27 March episode of Impact Wrestling, he formed the stable "The Rising" with Eli Drake and Micah.
 On 10 April episode of Impact Wrestling, The Rising defeated The BDC by disqualification when a masked man (Homicide) ran out and attacked Galloway.
 At Hardcore Justice on 1 May, Galloway defeated Low Ki in a Steel Pipe on a Pole match.
 At Slammiversary on 28 June, Galloway competed in the King of the Mountain match for the vacant TNA King of the Mountain Championship in a losing effort.
 On 1 July episode of Impact Wrestling, The Beat Down Clan defeated The Rising in a 4-on-3 handicap match, forcing The Rising to dissolve.